agarciamog/agarciamog.github.io/README.md

 * Possess strong knowledge of Object Oriented Development in Java and design patterns.
 * Adept at working with JavaScript/ES2015 and related libraries/tools like Angular and jQuery.
 * Working knowledge of unit testing.
-* Able with HTML, CSS, SQL, Typescript and .NET/C#
+* Experienced with HTML, CSS, SQL, Typescript and .NET/C#
-* Skilled in leadership, communication, self motivated, work ethic, time management, handling pressure, adaptability.
+* Proficient skills in leadership, communication, self motivated, work ethic, time management, handling pressure, adaptability.

 ## Education
 **Bachelor of Science, Computer Information Systems, 2011** <br>